Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Main Results and Discussion

 \begin{theorem}[Lower Bound on $\varepsilon_{\mathsf{c}}$] Consider the hypothesis testing problem in \cref{Hypothesis test} and assume that the corresponding induced graph $\G$ is a complete graph.
 Then, there exists a constant $c_8>0$ such that the critical threshold defined in \cref{critical radius} is lower bounded by

-\end{theorem} The proof of \cref{thm:Lower Bound} is provided in \cref{Proof of Lower Bound on Critical Threshold}.
-The proof uses the \emph{Ingster-Suslina method} for constructing a lower bound on the critical threshold \cite{IngsterSuslina2003}.
+\end{theorem} The proof of \cref{thm:Lower Bound} is provided in \cref{sec: Proof of Lower Bound and Stability}.
+The proof uses the \emph{Ingster-Suslina method} for constructing a lower bound on the critical threshold \cite{IngsterSuslina2003,RastogiBalakrishnanShahAarti2022}.
 This method is similar to the well-known \emph{Le Cam's method}, but it establishes a minimax lower bound by considering a point and a mixture on the parameter space instead of just two points.
 (Although Le Cam's method could also be used for this proof in principle, the Ingster-Suslina method greatly simplifies the calculations to bound TV distance in our setting.)
 Our proof constructs a perturbed family of pairwise comparison models from a fixed BTL model and utilizes the complete graph structure to compute both the stationary distribution and the separation metric $\|\Pi P + P\Pi - \PE(\1_n \pi^\T)\|_\F/\|\pi\|_\infty$ in closed form under $H_1$.
-We remark that due to our problem setting, our proof here is much simpler than and quite different to the technique developed in \cite{Seshadri2020}, where the separation distance is quantified for Eulerian graphs in terms of sums of TV distances.
-We leave the problem of determining minimax lower bounds for more general graph topologies satisfying \cref{Pijbounded,assm:Large Expansion of DTM,assm: Almost Regular Graph,assm: Bounded Principal Ratio} for future work.
-Finally, we also note that the bounds in \cref{Main theorem with upper bound,thm:Lower Bound} portray that the $\Theta(1/\sqrt{nk})$ scaling of the critical threshold is minimax optimal even if we took suprema over all induced graphs satisfying \cref{Pijbounded,assm:Large Expansion of DTM,assm: Almost Regular Graph,assm: Bounded Principal Ratio} inside the infimum in the definition of minimax risk in \cref{Minimax Risk}.
+We remark that due to our problem setting, our proof here is much simpler than and different to the technique developed in \cite{Seshadri2020}, where the separation distance is quantified for Eulerian graphs in terms of sums of TV distances.
+We leave the problem of determining minimax lower bounds for more general graph topologies satisfying \cref{assm:Large Expansion of DTM,assm: Bounded Principal Ratio} for future work.
+We also note that the bounds in \cref{Main theorem with upper bound,thm:Lower Bound} portray that the $\Theta(1/\sqrt{nk})$ scaling of the critical threshold is minimax optimal even if we took suprema over all induced graphs satisfying \cref{assm:Large Expansion of DTM,assm: Bounded Principal Ratio} in the definition of minimax risk in \cref{Minimax Risk}.
+Finally, we remark that the construction of our lower bound inherently satisfies weak stochastic transitivity.
+Consequently, when the class of non-BTL models is restricted to the class of weakly stochastically transitive matrices, our lower bound result continues to hold.
+So, even under the restricted class of models satisfying weak stochastic transitivity, we obtain the same lower bound, and thus the testing problem is not simpler (in terms of critical threshold).